gomods/athens/docs/content/design/proxy.md

  "next":""}'
 ```

-An empty nextpagetoken means that no more pages are available.
+If the next token is missing, then there are no more pages available.
 The default page size is 1000.